Google sets rules for HQ guest speakers after controversy over Indian historian - email - ExBulletin

 get angry up

-At least since April, when he said he had canceled a lecture on India’s socio-religious caste system by Tenmoj Soundararajan, an author advocating for those disadvantaged by caste prejudice, due to internal resentment.
-The controversy over speakers has confused Google.
+He said internal resentment led him to cancel a lecture on India’s socio-religious caste system by author Tenmoj Soundararajan, who advocates for those disadvantaged by caste prejudice.
+The controversy over speakers has been confusing Google since at least April.

 Members of an internal Hindu group had complained about Soundararajan, describing her rhetoric as inflammatory.

 At least one of the reviewers suggested inviting Rajiv Malhotra to balance out, according to an internal message.
-Malhotra, a technology entrepreneur turned self-proclaimed contrarian author, has criticized his affirmative action policies that promote lower caste groups, viewing activists such as Soundararajan as snakes.
+Malhotra, a tech entrepreneur turned self-proclaimed contrarian author, has called activists such as Soundararajan “snakes” and criticized his affirmative action policies that promote lower caste groups.

 Google’s Hindu group eventually scheduled Malhotra to speak about India’s positive global impact, according to the invitation.
 However, according to a subsequent announcement, organizers have canceled his November 10th, the day before his scheduled talk at his Google office in Silicon Valley.

 Some workers complained to senior management about Malhotra, according to a complaints message.
-Malhotra describes homosexuality as a medical condition and Islam as a destructive force, according to a linked document organized by Alphabet Labor Union, an employee group that has petitioned Google to designate caste in its anti-discrimination policy. rice field.
+Malhotra described homosexuality as a medical condition and Islam as a destructive force, according to a related document compiled by Alphabet Labor, a labor group that has petitioned Google to designate caste in its anti-discrimination policy.

-Malhotra told Reuters he supports marginalized communities but opposes politicizing bigotry in ways that divide societies and make them vulnerable to foreign colonization.
+Malhotra told Reuters he supports marginalized communities but opposes “the politicization of bigotry in a way that divides society and makes it vulnerable to foreign colonization”.

-According to employee-to-employee messages, allowing him to speak after canceling Soundararajans would have been an inconsistent standard.
+According to messages between employees, allowing him to speak after Soundararajan’s cancellation would have been an inconsistent standard.

-A new speaker policy stipulates that employees must submit suggestions and have them approved by a cross-functional review team.
+The new speaker policy stipulates that employees must “submit proposals and have them approved by a cross-functional” review team.
 The deadline for requests is at least 12 weeks before the event.

 |